docker/docs/adminguide.md

 ### Usage statistics and crash reports

-During normal use, DTR generates usage statistics and crash reports.
+During normal use, Docker Trusted Registry generates usage statistics and crash reports.
 This information is collected by Docker, Inc. to help us prioritize features, fix bugs, and improve our products.
 Specifically, Docker, Inc. collects the following information: